threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

 you first need to register a TFT address (of that wallet) as an ERC20 withdraw address.
 You can do this in three ways.

-- if you specify nothing, a new address will be generated and used:
+- if you specify nothing (`None`), a new address will be generated and used:
   ```python
   result = w.erc20.address_register() # value=None, optionally you can define a source and refund address(es) as well
   result.transaction # contains the created (and if all good sent) transaction